Medication Safety Program

 Learn more about the program, and how to prepare, in the Spring edition of Pharmacy Connection: "Preparing for Ontario's Medication Safety Program".

 The College is committed to working as quickly, and as responsibly, as possible on the development and implementation of the program.
-The program will begin to be implemented in late fall 2017 with approximately 100 pharmacies, with the goal of having the program commence full implemention among all community pharmacies in Ontario by the end of 2018.
+The program began implementation in late fall 2017 with approximately 100 pharmacies, with the goal of having the program commence full implemention among all community pharmacies in Ontario by the end of 2018.

 Pharmapod Ltd. was selected as the CQA program vendor in October 2017.
 The College is currently working with Pharmapod to develop all aspects of the medication incident reporting platform and put in place comprehensive training for the initial 100 volunteer pharmacies.